yuanqing/single-page-markdown-website/README.md

 ### Deploying to GitHub Pages

-Deploy your single page website to [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) via one of the following two ways:
+Deploy your single-page website to [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) via one of the following two ways:

 1. Commit the `./build` directory and push your changes.
 Then, set the `./build` directory as the publishing source in your GitHub repository settings.